 Cut into an enormous basalt cliff, the Kanheri Caves are splendidly carved, over 100 signature Buddhist caves, criss-crossed with steps.
 The double-levelled monastery marked as cave no. 1 comprises two large pillars bordering its entrance.
 A massive hall of worship, an inscription of Yajna Sri Satakarni on the doorjamb, and by its entrance two magnificent Buddha statues in the boon-bestowing stance dot cave no. 3, termed The Great Chaitya (the hall of prayer).
 Cave no. 4 houses an enormous solid stupa that monks used for meditation.
 Water channels meander through the pathways and steps and connect with the cisterns of Caves 5 and 6.

 It manifests the importance of water conservation, and reflects the thoughtful planning of architecture.
 Exquisite traces of Buddha and his attendants, the portraits and smaller inscriptions of merchants from whom patronage was received, and partly-constructed beautiful paintings decorate the caves where assemblies were held.
 The rarely spotted eleven-headed Avalokiteshwara in a few caves, that is important to both Mahayana and Vajrayana Buddhist practitioners, were added much later as initially only the symbols and relics of Buddha were worshipped in Buddhism, according to a few researchers.

 The trek to the caves on a pleasant wintry morning promises serenity.
-The playful and harmless simian troops, street hawkers selling citric fruits by the pathway, and lovers walking arm-in-arm, excite one to amble along a bit more.
+The playful and harmless simian troops, street hawkers hollering and selling citric fruits by the pathway, and lovers walking arm-in-arm, excite one to amble along a bit more.